rust-lang/rustc-dev-guide/src/compiler-debugging.md

 $ RUSTC_LOG=debug RUSTC_LOG_COLOR=always rustc +stage1 ... | less -R
 ```

+Note that `MIRI_LOG_COLOR` will only color logs that come from Miri, not logs
+from rustc functions that Miri calls.
+Use `RUSTC_LOG_COLOR` to color logs from
+rustc.

 ### How to keep or remove `debug!` and `trace!` calls from the resulting binary

 While calls to `error!`, `warn!` and `info!` are included in every build of the compiler,